m3db/m3/src/m3ninx/index/segment/fs/encoding/docs/README.md

 used.
 Currently, the only valid version is `1`.
 Both the magic number and the version are encoded as a little-endian `uint32`.

-## 2. Payload
+## 2. Documents

-The payload comes after the header and it contains the actual documents.
+The documents section comes after the header and contains the actual documents.

 ```
 ┌───────────────────────────┐